GloriaGio/vqa-stm32mp2/README.md

 #### Using pre-trained models

-If you want to try or use models trained in this tutorial instead of training yourself, download the files from [this Drive link](https://drive.google.com/drive/folders/1iK-X6BriZnWhiYlnYmqM-lG5ooZXPkES?usp=drive_link) and place them in the `outputs` folder.
+If you want to try or use the models trained in this tutorial instead of training yourself, download the files from [this Drive link](https://drive.google.com/drive/folders/1iK-X6BriZnWhiYlnYmqM-lG5ooZXPkES?usp=drive_link) and place them in the `outputs` folder.

 ```
 outputs/